Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 When you have finished filling in the fields, click the **Save** button.

 ## Gift Cards Request
 In this section, you can consult and request lots of gift cards.
+To make queries easier, there is a panel of filters at the top.

 ![Gift Cards Request](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Gift%20Card%20Request.PNG)

-To order a new set of gift cards, click the **New Request** button.
+To order a set of gift cards, click the **New Request** button.

 ![Gift Cards Request New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Gift%20Card%20Request%20New.PNG)